dfensgmbh/biz.dfch.CS.Playground/README.md

 ## Database.Access.Sample

-Information about code first database access sample can be found [here](https://msdn.microsoft.com/de-ch/data/jj193542.aspx)
+A tutorial how to develop according the "First code" method with the Entity Framewrok including code samples can be found [here](https://msdn.microsoft.com/de-ch/data/jj193542.aspx)